idris-lang/Idris2/README.md

 version).
 On a modern desktop machine, this process (including tests) should take less than 5 minutes.

-Idris 2 is mostly backwards compatible with Idris 1, with some minor exceptions.
-The most notable user visible differences, which might cause Idris 1 programs to fail to type check, are:
+Idris 2 is mostly backward compatible with Idris 1, with some minor exceptions.
+The most notable user-visible differences, which might cause Idris 1 programs to fail to type check, are:

 + Unbound implicit arguments are always erased, so it is a type error to